 Through sustained interaction in high-trust nonpartisan settings, NBR is a go-to resource for policymakers needing the most reliable Asia expertise.
 NBR builds bridges between the world’s top Asia experts and policymakers to develop actionable research on a range of strategic issues that will inform and strengthen policy.
 NBR’s extensive interdisciplinary research agenda draws upon leading specialists in Asian politics, economics, business, energy, environment, health, and defense.

-Building on Senator Henry M. "Scoop" Jackson's legacy, Congressional Outreach is integral to NBR's mission.
+Building on Senator Henry M. "Scoop" Jackson's legacy, Congressional Relations is integral to NBR's mission.
 NBR engages in a demand-driven approach to provide Congressional members and their staff with a high-level, nonpartisan perspective on key developments relating to U.S. policy toward Asia.

-Learn more about NBR's Congressional Outreach.
+Learn more about NBR's Congressional Relations.

 Executive Branch Outreach